Altit Fort: Restoration

+Fort and Local Economy

+Altit Fort has become an important source of revenue for the local economy.
+As of April 2025, visitors from down country and foreigners are charged 1,600 rupees per person for a tour of the Fort, which includes a local guide.
+Local residents are charged 200 rupees per person.

+The fort is complemented by a garden that features the Kha Basi Café.
+The Fort employs up to 15 people and contribute significantly to the local economy as it attracts tourists from all over the world.

 Tribes

 According to the local elders white Huns from the soldier of Alexander started human settlement in Altit when they were on way back from China.
 It is said that these were the ancestors of the Khanu Kuts tribe of Altit.
 Presently, majority of households of this tribe are living within the old cluster settlement known as Burum Khan.
 The Khunu kuts still has the status of Saath Guy; the privilege of starting any activity/event/work/festival within the village.
 On the other hand, people from Hussain kuts also claim to be the earlier settler in Altit.
 They claim that Hussain is modified from Hun.
 It is said that for centuries Hussain kuts remained as a ruling and strong tribe within the village.
 It is narrated that this tribe was strong and thus creating troubles for the Raja of Gilgit.
 Therefore, the Raja with the help of other tribes ordered mass killing of the people of this tribe.

 The origin of different tribes and sub-tribes reveals that people from different regions migrated to Altit and permanently settled down.
 Presently, the people of Altit belong to one of these four major tribes.
 These tribes are divided into Gutti.
 The origin of the sub-tribes may also be different from the major one.